cr0hn/vulnerable-node/README.md

 Fork
 ====
 This project is a [fork](https://github.com/cr0hn/vulnerable-node)to run inspektre observations on vulnerable code.
+Results recorded are for training/testing inspektre platform.

 Vulnerable Node
 ===============